daweifeng/covid-tracker/README.md

 # Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project is the frontend as a chrome extenstion.
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+- Backend is powered by my other project: [Covid Globe](https://github.com/daweifeng/covid-globe)

 ## Available Scripts